 Orange body Fluids

-BCG vaccine is safe and rarely causes serious complications.
+BCG vaccine - safe and rarely causes serious complications.

 Side effects—most commonly,